joromybouk/Algorithms/DataStructures/BinaryTree/README.md

 Delete = O(logn)

 The above time complexities assume that the binary search tree is well balanced.
-However, due to the nature of a binary search tree, the tree at worst case form a linkedlist and therefore have a time complexity of O(n) for each operation.
+Due to the nature of a binary search tree, a linked list can be formed and therefore would mean that each operation would have a time complexity of O(n).